basher83/spacelift_do_demo/README.md

 1. **SSH Connection Failures**:

    - Verify SSH key paths and permissions
-   - Ensure the private key is properly mounted in Spacelift
+   - Ensure the private key is properly mounted in Spacelift at `/mnt/workspace/.ssh/id_rsa`
    - Check firewall rules on the droplet
+   - Verify the ansible user was created correctly in cloud-init

 2. **Terraform Failures**:

    - Verify DigitalOcean API token permissions
    - Check resource quotas in your DigitalOcean account
    - Validate Terraform syntax with `terraform validate`
+   - Ensure path references use `${path.module}` for consistency

 3. **Ansible Failures**:
    - Check inventory generation in the pre-run hook
+   - Verify the inventory file is created at the correct location (`inventory/inventory.yml`)
+   - Ensure the community.docker collection is installed successfully
    - Verify Python installation on the target server
-   - Ensure Ansible roles have correct permissions
+   - Check that the HTML directory is created and accessible

+## Security Best Practices

+This project implements several security best practices:

+1. **Secure Docker Installation**: Docker is installed using a downloaded script that can be verified
+2. **Version Pinning**: All software versions are pinned to specific releases
+3. **Firewall Configuration**: UFW is configured to only allow necessary ports
+4. **SSH Hardening**: Password authentication is disabled, only key-based authentication is allowed
+5. **Least Privilege**: The Ansible user has only the necessary permissions

 ## Resources